Procedures and Guidelines

 1. School of Rehabilitation Science course examinations are usually scheduled internally due to variations in course timetabling.

 4. Scheduling of assignments, presentations and midterm exams will be communicated to students at the beginning of the course by the course instructor (or course coordinator).
-If changes to scheduling of evaluations are necessary due to other exam or assignment conflicts, emergency situations, or resource or room requirement conflicts, students will be consulted and/or notified as soon as possible.
+If changes to the scheduling of evaluations are necessary due to other exam or assignment conflicts, emergency situations, or resource or room requirement conflicts, students will be consulted and/or notified as soon as possible.

 Methods of Evaluation